 In a small bowl, stir together ketchup, brown sugar, molasses, mustard, and vinegar.
-Pour over bean mixture and mix until evenly distributed.
+Pour over bean mixture and stir well until evenly distributed.

 1 ½ cups ketchup, 1 cup packed dark brown sugar, ⅓ cup molasses, 2 tablespoons Dijon mustard, 4 tablespoons white vinegar

-Place beans in oven and bake for 2 hours, stirring once halfway through baking time (see note).
+Place beans in oven and bake for 2 hours, stirring once halfway through baking time.
+If you prefer, you can cover the beans with foil while they bake (see note 4).

 Video